thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ```

-To see all the available optins you can read the URL in the comment.
+To see all the available options you can read the URL in the comment.
 For our
 purposes we'll turn on debugging with the caveat that our `APP_ENV` is not production.